-In Sudan a major epidemic of visceral leishmaniasis occurred from 1984 to 1994.
+A devastating epidemic of visceral leishmaniasis occurred in Sudan from 1984 to 1994.
 As this was the first epidemic in the area, the population was highly susceptible.
-Some studies have estimated that the disease caused 100 000 deaths in a population of around 300 000 in the western upper Nile area of the country.
+Some studies have estimated that the disease caused 100 000 deaths in a population of around 300 000 in the western upper Nile area of the country during this period.
 In some villages, more than half of the population died from the disease.

-In 1997, a new epidemic caused the number of confirmed cases of visceral leishmaniasis in Sudan to increase by 400% over the previous year.
+The epidemic in 1997 in Sudan caused an increase of cases of visceral leishmaniasis by 400% over the previous year.
 Treatment centres were overwhelmed and stocks of first-line drugs were depleted.
 The migration of seasonal workers and large population movements caused by civil unrest carried the epidemic into Eritrea and Ethiopia.

 In south America, Brazil has experienced a significant increase in the number of cases of visceral leishmaniasis since 1999.
 Previously, rural epidemics were seen in ten-year cycles.
 Now, the disease has spread to urban areas.
 Drought, lack of available farmland, and famine have led to a large migration of the population from rural areas to the peripheral suburbs of large cities, creating densely populated settlements with minimal infrastructure and sanitation.
 Children under the age of 15 years are the most severely affected group.
 Dogs habitually kept in the domestic environment are the principal animal reservoir for the infection.
 Visceral leishmaniasis is also spreading in the north of Argentina and the areas bordering Brazil and Paraguay.